 In 2021, you must be familiar with search engine optimization or SEO if you have an eCommerce website.
 This area of digital marketing involves using a variety of tactics.
 The role of tactics is to help your website rank highly on search engine results pages relevant to your business.

-Typically, an SEO strategy will have three elements: content, technical SEO, and link building.
+Typically, SEO services can be categorized into three unique categories: content, technical SEO, and link building.

 This article will break down what link building is and how you can use it to boost your SEO.